 Enjoy your lunch or dinner at the Made in Athens restaurant with ingredients made from premium Greek products, or enjoy a drink at the E&O restaurant and bar overlooking the Acropolis, the Aegean Sea, the Opera.
 In between activities, stay active at the well-equipped fitness center or walk to the Stavros Niarchos Park, where you can discover jogging paths and biking trails.

 9. Grand Hyatt Athens

 The Grand Hyatt Athens opened in August 2018 and has a brand new spa, atrium pool & bar and a rooftop with stunning views over the Acropolis.
 Air-conditioned accommodation has elegant furnishings and modern technologies.
 Facilities include a fitness & spa center and a restaurant.

 The executive club concierge lounge is a little odd here.
-It is the bar/lounge area next to the lobby which is kind of blocked off.
-They have cookies, cake and fruit out until 6 and then they ad smoked salmon and a few other bits.
-Non- alcoholic drinks, coffee, and tea are free.
-All Explorist and Globalist receive access to the lounge but the lounge does not serve breakfast and is not included with this perk.
+It is the bar/lounge area next to the lobby, which is kind of blocked off.
+They have cookies, cake, and fruit out until 6, and then they ad smoked salmon and a few other bits.
+Non-alcoholic drinks, coffee, and tea are free.
+All Explorist and Globalists receive access to the lounge, but the lounge does not serve breakfast and is not included with this perk.

 10. Herodion Hotel

 Herodion Hotel is perfectly located in Plaka.
 Plaka is considered the most beautiful and historic area in Athens, and it is also where Herodion Hotel is situated.
 In the heart of the city, a heartbeat away from Athens’ iconic landmark, the Acropolis, and the Acropolis Museum, this hotel offers the ideal starting point from which you can begin to explore all the must-see parts of Athens, even on foot!